 - What projects will I be working on initially?
 Will I be able to get a list from you as to whom I should contact to be brought up to speed?
 What are the deadlines?

-- For my first assignment, what decisions can be made without input and what types of decisions need managerial input, or broader input, such as from clients or stakeholders?
+- For my first assignment, what decisions can be made without input and what types of decisions need input from managers, or broader input, such as from clients or stakeholders?

 - Which policies should I review in my first few weeks?
 (Many policies apply only to certain job roles or responsibilities.)